mjEdit organizes work in a multi-tab system. Each tab is specialized for a specific workspace and works seamlessly with the others.

 )@

-The clean variant is a standalone qFORM that holds a file path to the SSP and reads it via urllib.
-The file-path widget (📁 button) is natively supported by qFORM; the QC script reads the value through <ssp_path>:
+The clean version is an independent qFORM that records a file path to an SSP file and reads it in via urllib.
+The file path widget (📁 button) is natively supported by qFORM; the QC script accesses the value via <ssp_pfad>:

 {